 By Julie Christensen

-If you love willows, you just might want to try a corkscrew willow (Salix matsudana ‘Tortuosa’).
+If you love willows, you just might want to try a corkscrew willow tree (Salix matsudana ‘Tortuosa’).
 Unlike weeping willows, these trees have an upright form.
 The branches and twigs initially grow almost vertically before moving to a more horizontal growth.
 The branches have a twisted appearance and are often used in dried floral displays.
 In the summer, the branches dance and quiver in the wind.
 During the winter, their curving shape provides interest in the landscape.
 Another good thing about corkscrew willow is its fast growth.
 Like most willows, it grows 24 inches or more in one year, reaching a mature height of 25 to 30 feet with a spread of 15 to 20 feet.

-Another challenge with corkscrew willows is their aggressive roots.
+Another challenge with corkscrew willow trees is their aggressive roots.
 The tree has shallow, moisture-seeking roots that can wreak havoc in sewer lines and cause damage to patios and sidewalks.
 Plant them well away from any plumbing lines and hard surfaces and keep the soil slightly moist to discourage the roots from wandering.

 Planting Corkscrew Willow